SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 A field specifier specifies the name and data type fields (also called data fields, members, data members, attributes, properties, rows, instance variables) of the struct instances.
 Some languages also support methods (also called associated methods, member functions), which provide ways of manipulating and retrieving the data of struct instances.

-Some languages provide functionality to specify mutability of the struct, it's fields or of struct instances.
+Some languages provide functionality to specify mutability of the struct, its fields or of struct instances.
 Mutability meaning the ability to change the value of fields post initialization, implying that all fields are initialized at some point during instanciation.
 Most often either complete mutability or complete immutability is desired, as opposed to varying mutability throughout the fields.

 Some languages support access modifiers as a facility to hide certain fields from the consumer, these fields are only available through methods.
-Though anything else than completely transparent visibility is often undesirred, as we usually care about the underlying data.
+Although this is a feature in many languages, anything else than completely transparent visibility is often undesired, as we usually care about the underlying data.

 A common design pattern supported by the struct construct is the Data Transfor Object (DTO) pattern.
 Structs also support being used as passive data structures.<sup>[2]</sup>